jbensmann/xmouseless/README.md

 The configuration is done in config.h, which is a C header file, but you don't need any programming knowledge to edit it.
 After you edited the file, you have to run make again.

+## New version

+Because of some minor issues with xmouseless which cannot be easily fixed the way it operates, a new version, called [mouseless](https://github.com/jbensmann/mouseless), has been created.
+It operates on the level of Linux devices and has the following advantages:
+- not dependent on X11, e.g. works with Wayland too
+- unless xmouseless, does not have problems with clicks in some menus
+- possibility to toggle the mouse mode by holding down a key
+- additional feature: remap keys, define arbitrary layers (similar to kmonad)

+Nevertheless, you still might want to try xmouseless first to see if it fits your needs, since it is a little easier to configure, and try mouseless later in case you want more features.